graphile/graphile.github.io/src/pages/postgraphile/views.md

 ### API Layer

-Using `views`, one can create a layer of API that won't break while making changes to the underlying tables (simple name changes can be solved using smart comments).
+Using `views`, one can create an access layer that will remain consistent even while making changes to the underlying tables (simple name changes can be solved using smart comments).